mark-wiemer-org/ahkpp/docs/Development.md

 1. Open a PR.
 For style, the title of the PR should be e.g. `v1.2.3`.
 The PR description should contain the changelog entry, including the heading for this version.
 1. Fix any remaining issues with the PR.
 1. Merge the PR.
 Commit message should be e.g. `v1.2.3 (#456)`, no additional details.
-1. `git checkout main && git pull && vsce package`
+1. `git checkout main && git pull && npm run package`
 1. Install the new version:
     1. Select the newly-created `.vsix` file.
     1. Open the context menu (right-click).